Indian National Movement (1917-1947)

 - The Muslim League demanded that the areas in which the Muslims are numerically in a majority as in the North-Western and Eastern Zones of India should be grouped to constitute the Independent States in which the constituent units shall be autonomous and sovereign.

 - The demand for a separate state was opposed by large sections of Muslims who were against any separatist demand.

-- Many nationalist leaders like Maulana Abul Kalam Azad who had always been in the forefront of the national movement opposed the demand for a separate state and fought against communal tendencies and for the freedom of the Indian people.
+- Many nationalist leaders like Maulana Abul Kalam Azad who had always been at the forefront of the national movement opposed the demand for a separate state and fought against communal tendencies and for the freedom of the Indian people.

-- Of these the more prominent were the Khuda Khidmatgar in the North-West Frontier Province organized by the Khan Abdul Ghaffar Khan, Watan party in Baluchistan, the All-India Momin Conference, the Ahrar Party, the All India Shia Political Conference and the Azad Muslim Conference.
+- Of these the more prominent was the Khuda Khidmatgar in the North-West Frontier Province organized by the Khan Abdul Ghaffar Khan, Watan party in Baluchistan, the All-India Momin Conference, the Ahrar Party, the All India Shia Political Conference and the Azad Muslim Conference.

 - These organizations along with Congress-led a large number of Muslims in the struggle for independence.